Welcome to Stress Knowledge Map!

 (Formerly the Plant Immune signalling model.)
 In this network only highly reliable interactions are entered, i.e. interactions published in at least one manuscript.
 This normally means that the results are confirmed by at least two independent approaches.
-The formalism of knowledge compilation in the database allows for different types of mechanistic modeling, from boolean to ODE and more.
-For more detailed information on the formalism used see the manual - coming up.
+The formalism of knowledge compilation in the database allows for different types of mechanistic modelling, from boolean to ODE and more.
+For more detailed information on the formalism used see the documentation.

 2 Comprehensive Knowledge Network (CKN)